-The latest activity within the Women’s Voices project sees the start of a new research and development project that uses dance and the arts to create a performance that is authored by many women, unpicking attitudes and behaviours surrounding Shame and Honour in relationships towards women’s bodies and sexuality, and weaving together common threads across different cultures.
+In 2017, the Women’s Voices project saw the start of a new research and development project that used dance and the arts to create a performance authored by many women, unpicking attitudes and behaviours surrounding Shame and Honour in relationships towards women’s bodies and sexuality, and weaving together common threads across different cultures.

-The project co-ordinated by Creatve Director Alys North, will be running workshops with 4 diverse women groups across NE this summer inviting creative expression via participative arts processes, drawn from our artistic team’s backgrounds in dance, poetry, painting & installation art.
-Our professional artists will shape women’s perspectives into an original combined-arts work-in-progress performance to show back to participants, industry professionals at Dance City & youth audience, presenting the work in October 2017.
+The project co-ordinated by choreograher Alys North, ran workshops with 4 diverse women groups across NE that invited creative expression via participative arts processes, drawn from the artistic team’s backgrounds in dance, poetry, painting & installation art.
+Our The work was shaped by a collaboration between 4 dancers & the original artists who ran the creative sessions with the women working alongside visual artist Polly Turner in an intensive creation week to create an original combined-arts work-in-progress performance which was performed to participants, industry professionals & youth audience at Dance City, Newcastle in October 2017.

-Drawing on women’s testimony/creative expressions, professional artists will devise a dance-theatre piece incorporating visual art/text, supported by installation artist Polly Turner, dramaturg Nazli Tabatabai-Khatambakhsh & dancers Alice Henry, Nadia Iftkhar & Aya Kobayashi, hosted by Dance City in 6 day residency, ending with sharing for participants, industry professionals/influential programmers & youth audience drawn from partner schools/colleges to: ensure work feels relevant/true to overlapping experience of diverse groups; gain critical feedback to inform refinement and shape our intended plans for a public tour beyond R&D in 2018.
+Drawing on women’s testimony/creative expressions, professional artists devised a dance-theatre piece incorporating visual art/text, supported by installation artist Polly Turner, dramaturg Nazli Tabatabai-Khatambakhsh & dancers Alice Henry, Nadia Iftkhar & Alicia Colette Meehan, hosted by Dance City in 6 day residency, ending with sharing for participants, industry professionals/influential programmers & youth audience drawn from partner schools/colleges to: ensure work feelt relevant/true to overlapping experience of diverse groups; this helped us to gain critical feedback to inform refinement and shape our intended plans for a public tour beyond R&D in 2019.

-The project will work towards creating a performance that will:
+The project will work towards creating an outcome that will:

 Create a platform where the women we work with can define how they believe their bodies and sexuality should be treated and respected;